nagydani/seedling/seed/README.md

-A possible effect of some computations is *failure* in which case both stacks are reset to their positions at the time of the registration of the *failure handler* (a computation itself) and the failure handler is deregistered (making the previous error handler active) and executed.
+A possible effect of some computations is *failure* in which case both stacks are reset to their positions at the time of the registration of the *failure handler* (a computation itself) and the failure handler is deregistered (making the previous failure handler active) and executed.
 Conditional failure is the only means of conditional branching in Seed.
 Unconditional failure is always a tail call, as the computation cannot succeed, once it failed.

 In addition to the two stacks, a memory area called *heap* or *dictionary* (the two are used synonymously in